apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ### Producer idempotency

 The other available approach to message deduplication is to ensure that each message is *only produced once*.
 This approach is typically called **producer idempotency**.
 The drawback of this approach is that it defers the work of message deduplication to the application.
 In Pulsar, this is handled at the {% popover broker %} level, which means that you don't need to modify your Pulsar client code.
-Instead, you only need to pull a simple administrative lever.
+Instead, you only need to make administrative changes (see the [Managing message deduplication](../../cookbooks/message-deduplication) cookbook for a guide).

-### Message deduplication and effectively-once semantics
+### Deduplication and effectively-once semantics

+Message deduplication makes Pulsar an ideal messaging system to be used in conjunction with stream processing engines (SPEs) and other systems seeking to provide [effectively-once](https://blog.streaml.io/exactly-once/) processing semantics.
+Messaging systems that don't offer automatic message deduplication require the SPE or other system to guarantee deduplication, which means that strict message ordering comes at the cost of burdening the application with the responsibility of deduplication.
+With Pulsar, strict ordering guarantees come at no application-level cost.

 {% include admonition.html type="info" content='
-More information can be found in [this post](https://streaml.io/blog/pulsar-effectively-once/) on the [Streamlio blog](https://blog.streaml.io).
+More in-depth information can be found in [this post](https://blog.streaml.io/pulsar-effectively-once/) on the [Streamlio blog](https://blog.streaml.io).
 ' %}

 ## Multi-tenancy